-- Moderation of soil temperatures, keeping it warmer on cold nights and cooler on hot days
+- Moderates of soil temperatures, keeping it warmer on cold nights and cooler on hot days

 There are also many other benefits of mulch:

-- In winter, protect plants from the cycle of freezing and thawing (which can heave them out of the ground)
+- In winter, soil under mulch will be warmer than unprotected soil.
+This protect plants from the cycle of freezing and thawing (which can heave them out of the ground).

-- Break down and feed the soil (if organic mulch such as grass clippings)
+- Breaks down and feeds the soil (if organic mulch).

-- Keeping plants off the ground, especially tomatoes and melons, to avoid plant disease
+- Keeps plants clean and off the ground, especially tomatoes and melons, to avoid plant disease.

 Disadvantages of Mulching

-Although using mulch has many benefits, it can also be detrimental to the garden in mainly two ways:
+Although using mulch has many benefits, it can also be detrimental to the garden:

-Unfortunately, mulch provides the perfect place for slugs, snails, and other pests to hide.
-Use shallow cups of beer to attract and drown them, or sprinkle wood ashes or diatomaceous earth around the base of precious plants to keep the slugs and snails at bay.
+- Mulch near plant stems is the perfect place for slugs, snails, tunneling rodents, and more pests.
+Sprinkle wood ashes or diatomaceous earth around the base of precious plants to keep the slugs and snails at bay.